bduvenhage/Bits-O-Cpp/random/README.md

 # Bits-O-Cpp Random

-To run clone the repo and do:
+To run, clone the repo and do:

 ```console
 cd Bits-O-Cpp/random